darktable-org/dtdocs/content/module-reference/processing-modules/levels.md

 : The black point in percentiles relative to the left border of the histogram.

 gray
-: The gray point in percentiles relative to the left and right borders of the histogram after having applied the black point and white point corrections
+: The gray point in percentiles relative to the left and right borders of the histogram after having applied the black point and white point corrections.

 white
-: The white point in percentiles relative to the right border of the histogram
+: The white point in percentiles relative to the right border of the histogram.